 Once you feel you’ve done your tour of Figueres, you may be interested in visiting the seaside town of Cadaques, just 35 km away.
 Dali’s family had a summer house in this tiny fishing village and the artist spent much of his childhood here.
 Picturesque and charming, there are more Dali sights to visit here as well as cobblestone lanes, boutique shops and a beautiful harbour.

 If you’re interested in Figueres or are something of a Dali aficionado, you may be interested in our Barcelona tour.
 While we stay in Barcelona, on this tour, there is a day trip to Figueres where we visit the Dali museum as well as the Dali castle, Pubol.
-We also visit Figueres on our Discover Spain tour.
+We also visit Figueres on

 Articles about Spain published by Odyssey Traveller: